Academic year 2020/21

 The model accounts for a wide range of factors including projected pupil numbers, the latest data on the teacher workforce, economic factors, and curriculum-related policies, among others.

-More information can be found within the 2020/21 Teacher Supply Model and accompanying user guide, both of which are available here.
+More information can be found within the 2020/21 Teacher Supply Model and accompanying user guide, both of which are available here (opens in a new tab).

 Help and support